ebioman/SmrtLinkSingularity/README.md

 # PacBio SmrtLink Images

-This is a singularity definition file which permits to package the current PacBio smrtlink tools (smrtlink_5.1.0.26412) + the isoseq3.
+This is a singularity definition file which permits to package the current PacBio smrtlink tools

+ - V2.3 for legacy reasons
+ - smrtlink_5.1.0.26412 + the isoseq3
+ - smrtlink_5.1.0.26412 + FALCON UNZIP
+ - smrtlink v6.0.0.47841

-The current final image is ~2.2 Gb large and is **not fully tested**.
+The images are rather large and **not fully tested**.

-Update: now the legacy version v2.3 is added as well - not including the patches yet though

 # Falcon Unzip